Useful Links 1

 Sundial from Wikipedia, the free encyclopedia.

-The Sundial, How Sundials Work, Building a Simple Sundial, Sundial Construction (in PDF) from Goddard Space Flight Center, NASA.
+The Sundial and how to make a sundial, How Do Sundials Work from Yale Scientific, Eestablished in 1894.
+Building a Simple Sundial, Sundial Construction (in PDF) from Goddard Space Flight Center, NASA.

 Sunshine in Your Pocket!
 Making a sundial for the Northern hemisphere.
 Choose a level on how to make your own horizontal sundial: Advanced, Intermediate, or Novice.
 If you are not comfortable using a protractor and are not familiar with the trig functions sine and tangent, you can start at the Novice level.
 Excellent Website.